-Routine inspection and maintenance is an essential activity to prolong the life of the Sealegs Amphibious Craft, outboard motor, and accessories, as well as being important for crew safety.
-The service schedule is determined by the frequency of use, application, and the environment in which the craft operates.
+Routine inspection and maintenance is an essential activity to prolong the life of the Sealegs Amphibious Boat, outboard motor, and accessories, as well as being important for crew safety.
+The service schedule is determined by the frequency of use, application, and the environment in which the boat operates.

-The Sealegs service schedule consists of an 'A', 'B', 'C' or 'D' service.
-A 'P' check is a pre-delivery check, which is normally undertaken by Sealegs or reseller prior to customer delivery.
-A service placard is placed inside the door of the centre console, and is used to track the next scheduled service.
+The Sealegs service schedule consists of a 1st Service, an Annual Service, and an Internal Hose Replacement..
+A service placard is placed inside the door of the console, and is used to track the next scheduled service.